iyline-sigey/PREDICTIVE-ANALYSIS-ON-REMOTE-LEARNING/README.md

 # Introduction

-This project seeks to create predictive models that can effectively Predict the sentiment of a tweet about Remote Learning in Kenya if it is either neagtive or positive.
+This project seeks to create predictive models that can effectively Predict the sentiment of a tweet about Remote Learning in Kenya if it is either negative or positive.

 # Motivation